 Cracking, chipping or breaking your tooth can be quite scary; the pain is nothing to joke about either.
 The good news is your teeth can be fixed and your natural smile restored.
-At Humming Bird Dental Studio, we use various methods and products to replace chipped, cracked and any broken front tooth.
+At Hummingbird Dental, we use various methods and products to replace chipped, cracked and any broken front tooth.
 The choice of material and method used usually depends on the extent of damage.
 We see a lot of damaged teeth cases and we have developed our expertise in various treatments for these cases.

 What causes cracked and broken teeth?